DIY Holiday Craft: How to Make a Woodland Twig Reindeer

 Materials for Making Woodland Twig Reindeer

-- a sheet of stiff, but bendable cardboard (like from a cereal box) - this cardboard will form the body of your reindeer.
+- A sheet of stiff, but bendable cardboard (e.g. from a cereal box).
+This cardboard will form the body of your reindeer.
 The size is variable, depending on the finished size of your reindeer.
 I used a piece that was 5 inches by 4 1/2 inches.
 Read the directions below for more detail.

-- twigs of varying sizes and thicknesses (you can also use dowels) - for the limbs of your reindeer
+- Twigs of varying sizes and thicknesses.
+These will make the limbs of your reindeer (you can also use dowels).

-- small piece of thick twig or a bottle cork for your reindeer's head
+- A small piece of thick twig or a bottle cork.
+This will be your reindeer's head.

-- drill or screwdriver to make holes to assemble head and neck
+- Drill or screwdriver.
+You will use this to make holes to assemble head and neck.

-- (optional) red pom pom or bead to use as nose
+- Red pom pom or bead to use as nose (optional)

 How to Make a Woodland Twig Reindeer

-3. Now you can decorate your piece of folded cardboard to form the body of your reindeer.
-Note - be careful to preserve the fold in your cardboard so it will still bend in half.
+Now you can decorate your piece of folded cardboard to form the body of your reindeer.
+Be careful to preserve the fold in your cardboard so it will still bend in half.
 Be sure to decorate both sides of your folded piece of cardboard.

-There are many materials to use to decorate your reindeer.
-You can use old Christmas cards to cover your cardboard, or gift wrap.
+There are many materials you can use to decorate your reindeer (e.g. old Christmas cards or gift wrap).
 You can use popsicle sticks for a more rustic look, or decorative paper and glitter for a more festive feel.